Disclaimer: This post has been translated to English using a machine translation model. Please, let me know if you find any mistakes.

 - The second problem is that the vectors are very large.
 If we have a vocabulary of

-dimensions.
+100277tokens, each word would be represented by a vector of100277dimensions.
 This makes the vectors very large and the calculations very expensive.
 Additionally, these vectors will be all zeros except for the position corresponding to the token of the word.
 Therefore, most of the calculations will be multiplications by zero, which are calculations that do not contribute anything.
-So we will have a lot of memory assigned to vectors in which only a1
+So we will have a lot of memory assigned to vectors in which only a1is present at a specific position.

 Word embeddings

-dimensions are used, but in this case, vectors with 100277 dimensions are not used; instead, vectors with many fewer dimensions are used.
-For example, we will see that OpenAI uses 1536
+With word embeddings, the aim is to solve the problems of the two previous types of representations.
+To do this, vectors of N dimensions are used, but in this case, vectors with 100277 dimensions are not used; instead, vectors with many fewer dimensions are used.
+For example, we will see that OpenAI uses 1536 dimensions.

 Each of the dimensions of these vectors represents a feature of the word.
 For example, one of the dimensions could represent whether the word is a verb or a noun.
 Another dimension could represent whether the word is an animal or not.
 Another dimension could represent whether the word is a proper name or not.
 And so on.